-The University of Toronto is committed to providing all students with access to a globally relevant education through a variety of pathways, including through multiple types of learning abroad opportunities, through research exchanges, through the Global Citizens and Global Scholars initiatives, and through Global Classrooms.
+The University of Toronto is committed to providing all students with access to a globally relevant education through a variety of pathways, including multiple types of learning abroad opportunities, research exchanges, and through Global Classrooms.

-Global Classrooms (GC) offer an accessible way to internationalize teaching and learning experiences by combining global and cross-cultural collaborations with technology, enabling faculty and instructors to work closely with peers abroad.
+Global Classrooms (GC) offer an accessible way to internationalize teaching and learning experiences using online tools to enable global and cross-cultural collaborations, so that faculty and instructors to work closely with peers abroad, and connect classrooms in different parts of the world for co-teaching.
 GCs benefit students and organizations in participating regions by offering a cost-effective complement to student mobility, as well as creating pathways to international exchange and study abroad.

-This funding competition will support costs identified by faculty in all three types of engagements.
+This funding competition will support costs identified by faculty in all three types of engagement in the classroom.

-Global classrooms funded through this competition must take place in the fall term of 2021 (a full application must be submitted on or before July 30 and will receive expedited review) and/or the winter or summer terms of 2022.
+Global classrooms funded through this competition must take place in the summer term of 2023, or fall term of 2023 and/or the winter term of 2024.
 Applications may be for more than one term.

 Sessional Lecturers are eligible to apply if their department chair, in the department in which the course is being taught, indicates their support by signing off on the application.